 User-friendliness – 3.5/5

-Rancilio Silvia espresso machine has always been known as a machine for purists, with no pre-sets and no automation.
+Rancilio Silvia has always been known as a machine for purists, with no pre-sets and no automation.
 Depending on how you look at it, this can make it more or less user-friendly.
 If you’re handy with an espresso maker, this means nothing is standing between you and your ideal coffee.
 But as a newbie, the lack of settings could leave you with a steep learning curve.

 By user-friendliness, we mean what to expect if you’re coming to a semi-automatic machine for the first time.
 But if you’ve used this type of coffee maker before, you’ll probably find that Silvia’s straightforward controls make it pretty simple to pull a shot of espresso.
 Perfecting your brew might be another story.
 As we discussed above, the single boiler means you have to consider the machine’s temperature fluctuations.
 But there are ways around this – namely temperature surfing and installing a PID.